carlosborca/Smiles4Psi/README.md

 python Smiles4Psi.py --help
 ```

-The code uses the _current working directory_ as a reference point for execution and will produce new files and directories on that current workin directory upon execution.
+The code uses the _current working directory_ as a reference point for execution and will produce new files and directories on that current working directory upon execution.
 Therefore, one needs to navigate to the folder where the files are meant to be produced and execute the Python 3 code there, within the _S4P_ environment.

 ```
 conda activate S4P